 In the immediate aftermath of World War I, the Weimer Republic of Germany fell into economic decline due to war reparation debts and significantly reduced economic activity.
 The German government printed too much money in an effort to handle its economic obligations and to ignite a stagnant economy.
 The country faced an inflation rate of 323% per month by November, 1923 – that’s an annual inflation rate of three billion percent.

-Hyperinflation also exists on the world’s economic stage in 2021.
-Venezuela, for example, has an estimated inflation rate of 438%.
+Hyperinflation also exists on the world’s economic stage in 2023.
+Venezuela, for example, has an estimated inflation rate of about 400%.

 The Takeaway

-While hyperinflation is certainly an economic condition any country would strive to avoid, there’s no compelling evidence suggesting it’s on the U.S. economic horizon – now or anytime in the near future.
-Still, the country could be headed toward an inflationary period, so investors may consider using some inflation-hedging strategies to reduce its impact.
+While hyperinflation is certainly an economic condition any country would strive to avoid, there’s no compelling evidence suggesting it’s on the U.S. economic horizon — now or anytime in the near future.
+Still, the country has been in an inflationary period since 2022, so investors may consider using some inflation-hedging strategies to reduce its impact.

 Photo credit: iStock/milindri